Plan Your Visit

 The weather can sometimes change quickly - we recommend bringing a jacket, sunscreen, insect repellent, and good shoes for walking.
 Visitors are welcome to bring picnic lunches to enjoy at the park or to purchase lunch at the General Store.
 The park is also a great place to fly a kite, and play lawn games such as croquet, badminton, horseshoes, and bocce.
 These games can be signed out at the General Store, and must be returned to ensure they can be cleaned and sanitized by staff for the next group.
 You are also free to play your own games in our open green spaces.

-We normally host a number of events throughout the season - due to the current circumstances, we have made the difficult decision to cancel all of our special events for 2020.
-However, we plan to offer self led activities for groups and families to partake in while visiting - please stay tuned for our programming plans for the upcoming summer.
+We normally host a number of events throughout the season - due to the current circumstances, we have made some adjustments and plan to offer a modified schedule of programs for 2021.
+We plan to continue offering self-led activities for groups and families to partake in while visiting - please stay tuned for our programming plans for the upcoming summer.

 We hope to be able to have food service available at the park everyday during our normal operating season.
 All food purchases take place in the General Store, and are served from the BBQ area.
 Our current menu, which may be subject to change, includes: